-Note: The web gap region with highest potential for a new fatigue problem in the floor bracket web has been circled in Figure 6.30.
-This area is recommended for monitoring during the prototype phase of the retrofit in addition to the tie plate itself.
+Note: The web gap regions with highest potential for a new fatigue problem in the floor bracket web have been circled in Figure 5-30.
+These areas are recommended for monitoring during the prototype phase of the retrofit in addition to the tie plate itself.